devopsacademyau/academy/classes/class01/git/PITCHME.md

 @snap[west text-05 span-50]
 @quote[Prevents conflicts between concurrent business transactions by detecting a conflict and rolling back the transaction.](David Rice)
 @quote[...Whereas Pessimistic Offline Lock assumes that the chance of session conflict is high and therefore limits the system's concurrency.](David Rice)
 @snapend

 ---

+@snap[west text-left text-07]
+# So, how git achieves optimistic locking so developers can work in parallel in the same file?
+@snapend

+---